USCiLab/cereal/_includes/polymorphism.markdown

 ---

 ### Registering Archives
 In order for an archive to be used with polymorphic types, it must be registered with the `CEREAL_REGISTER_ARCHIVE` macro.
 This is only important if you design a custom archive and wish for it to support polymorphism.
-THis is already done for all archives that come with cereal.
+This is already done for all archives that come with cereal.

 ```cpp
 namespace mynamespace